PREPARING YOUR BOOKS (circulating

 material since there are separate circulating packets for each of these groups.

-- Members send the completed books to the Society
+- Members should send the completed books to the Society

 NPS Unit CP